+Then, once you’ve mapped out the requirements, vet them against who’s on your team and their capabilities.
 Note gaps and skills or capabilities you’re missing.
-Say you’re working on a website project for a clinic that requires a complex scheduling or appointment booking system, but you don’t have a senior enough UX designer in house.
+Say you’re working on a website project for a clinic that requires a complex scheduling or appointment booking system, but you don’t have a senior UX designer in house.
 Make a note of this ahead of the second step below.

-The more specific you are at this stage, the better job you're doing to make sure you get the right procurements required by the project and the deliverables.
+The more specific you are at this stage, the better job you’ll be at sourcing based on project and deliverable needs.

-You’re probably not going to start the project with 100% of the people you need to bring the project home successfully.
-When you have your initial list of roles and responsibilities, there are bound to be gaps.
+You’re probably not going to start a project with 100% of the people you need to bring the project home successfully.
+Once you’ve developed your initial list of team member roles and responsibilities, there are bound to be gaps.

-3. Create a Schedule for the Project & Procurement
+3. Create a schedule for the project and procurement

-In tandem, you’ll need a procurement schedule that sets out start and end dates for the procurement, how many days or hours they’ll be putting in, and exactly when and when they won’t be working.
+In tandem, you’ll need a procurement schedule that sets out start and end dates for the procurement and how many days or hours are required.

-Having your calendar finished does a world of good at this stage, since it gives vendors a picture of how serious your deadlines are.
-Lay out the expected process for deliveries, and decide what good performance looks like in advance so you can adequately manage your vendors.
+Having your calendar finished does a world of good at this stage, since it gives vendors an idea of how serious your deadlines are.
+You should also lay out the expected process for deliveries (hint: having a consistent process across vendors helps you stay organized internally.)

 This is a thorny legal issue, and there’s no substitute for expert help when drafting contracts.
 Does your procurement require written contracts, or does your state uphold a verbal agreement?
 Are you going to need a service contract, a purchase agreement, or a copyright release?
 Ask the legal team and run with their advice.

-The procurement process requires contracts, and contracts need some kind of process of approval to make sure everything is above board and running smoothly.
+The procurement process requires contracts, and contracts need a functioning approval process to make sure everything is above board and running smoothly.

 Develop the process for contract approval in advance, and track the process closely for as long as your project is running.
-Every time you add a new vendor, or you switch business partners, reevaluate your contract process and develop a picture of how well that process is working.
+Every time you add a new vendor or switch business partners, reevaluate your contract process and make adjustments, as needed, to remove obstacles.

-Don't just wing it here.
 Develop a plan for how to communicate your procurement needs to vendors and track their ability to accomplish outlined objectives.
-Build in a range of measures that can gently nudge the vendors back onto a productive track, which may include cost sanctions for overruns and delays that aren't due to factors outside of the vendors' control.
+Build in a range of measures that can gently nudge the vendors back onto a productive track, which may include cost sanctions for overruns and delays that are within the vendors’ span of control.

 Related Listen: How To Build Long-Term Loyalty With Virtual Contractors